As a homeschool mom of a special needs child, do you struggle with how to teach writing?

 - Elementary Years.
 During your child’s early years, WriteShop Primary and WriteShop Junior lessons are mostly parent led.
 Your Teacher’s Guide includes everything you need to teach your struggling learner.
 There are daily lesson plans and detailed instructions for each activity.
 It’s all laid out for you step-by-step.
 You’ll even find suggested scripts to help you introduce new concepts and guide the conversation!

 - Teen Years.
 In middle and high school, WriteShop I and II offer increased student independence.
 WriteShop instructions are written directly to your tween or teen.
 These orderly, step-by-step directions give clearly defined expectations for each assignment.
-Even if your teen isn’t able to work independently yet, you should still work alongside to guide and help as needed.
+If your teen isn’t able to work independently yet, plan to work alongside to guide and help as needed.

 Provide Them with Tools to Organize and Check Their Work